 Mouthguards are an essential part of the uniform for many sports these days, including football, hockey, and basketball.
 And it’s essential that they are properly fitted to prevent broken teeth and other facial injuries.
 Your Smile Spot dentist can fit and create your mouthguard, ensuring you’re ready to play as quickly as possible.

-If the nerve of your tooth is damaged your options include removing the tooth, or Root Canal Therapy.
+If the nerve of your tooth is damaged, your options include removing the tooth, or Root Canal Therapy.
 This involves cleaning out the nerve from a small space in the centre of the tooth, disinfecting it and sealing it up.
 This can effectively save or prolong the life of the tooth.
-At the Smile Spot, we use rotary endodontic equipment to ensure your tooth is treated as quickly and comfortably as possible.
+At The Smile Spot, we use the latest in Laser technology and rotary endodontic equipment to ensure your tooth is treated as quickly and comfortably as possible.
+Enabling us to be one of the few practices to complete a Root Canal Treatment in one visit.
 It is recommended that a Crown is placed over the tooth to protect it after Root Canal Therapy is completed.
 Your Smile Spot dentist will clearly explain the procedure to you.

 The ‘third molars’ or Wisdom Teeth, usually appear in our gums around the late teens/early 20s.
 In many cases, they cause no problems at all.
 In some cases, if the jaw does not have enough space for the tooth to emerge, the tooth will become wedged in or ‘impacted’.
 In this case, they may need to be extracted or removed.
 Removal of a wisdom tooth is a common procedure, and The Smile Spot dentists are experienced in this area.
 They will discuss your treatment needs with you and you may be referred to an oral surgeon.

 If you are afraid of dental procedures or prone to anxiety we offer a range of treatment options from laughing gas (nitrous oxide), Penthrox and IV Sedation for very anxious patients.